-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

 — Entertainment Weekly (@EW) February 18, 2017

-Frost had recently being prodded out of retirement to reprise his role in the ABC hit series which is meant to debut on Showtime in May.
-The dependable town physician, Will “Doc” Hayward was the one who discovered the dead body of homecoming queen, Laura Palmer played by Sheryl Lee.
+Frost had recently being prodded out of retirement to reprise his role in the ABC hit series, which is meant to debut on Showtime in May.
+The dependable town physician, Will “Doc” Hayward, was the one who discovered the dead body of homecoming queen Laura Palmer, played by Sheryl Lee.
 The actor appeared on 30 episodes of the surreal series.

 His son, Mark Frost, a co-creator for the rebooted mystery-fantasy franchise alongside filmmaker David Lynch, took to Twitter to announce the heartbreaking news.